peaclab/PACT/README.md

 Options for solvers: go to the /RuntimeAnalysis/modelParams_files/ and find the 'modelparam' file you want to modify.
 Go to the '[Solver]' section and modfiy both the solver name as well as the wrapper file.
-Support solvers are listed below:
+Supported solvers are listed below:

 SuperLU (only for steady state): name = SuperLU